agriculture

 A wide range of agricultural and horticultural experiences that are common to the Limestone Coast are covered within our program to equip students for a career in Agriculture or further studies in Agriculture.
 Lucindale Area School offers students Agricultural Systems, Agricultural Production and Flexible Pathways Agriculture.

 The school farm is 19 ha farm, with an additional 23ha of land that the school leases from the local council.
-Onsite facilities include a 2 stand shearing shed adjoining the Agriculture classroom, newly redeveloped sheep yards, state of the art cattle yards, cattle herds, Merino and White Suffolk sheep flocks, vegetable garden and five soil pits to study soil profiles and soil science.
+Onsite facilities include a 2 stand shearing shed adjoining the Agriculture classroom, newly redeveloped sheep yards, cattle yards, cattle herds, Merino and White Suffolk sheep flocks, aquaculture and aquaponics facilities, vegetable garden and five soil pits to study soil profiles and soil science.

 Students can run feedlots as a rural small business enterprise and prepare sheep, cattle and goats for showing at both local shows and the Royal Adelaide Show.
-All other animal husbandry operations take place on the school site using the modern sheep, cattle yards and parade area, and parade area where the students can participate and handle animals in a safe environment.
+All other animal husbandry operations take place on the school site using the modern sheep, cattle yards, and parade area where the students can participate and handle animals in a safe environment.

 The School ensures current industry experience and networking is available for students as part of their learning, with the inclusion of regular excursions and expert guest speakers.
 There is fantastic contribution from local farmers including provision of animals for showing, provision of grain for stock feeds, hosting days of calf marking, lamb marking, dairy visits, winery visits, cropping and machinery demonstrations and other farming events to help further student’s practical experience.